-(CC_a023) Unable to charge - Too many Wall Connectors Ensure no more than 3 units paired with primary
+Unable to charge - Too many Wall Connectors Ensure no more than 3 units paired with primary

-Circuit Breaker Sharing Network: More than three Wall Connectors are paired with the same Master.
+Load sharing (circuit breaker sharing) network: More than three Wall Connectors are paired with the same primary unit.

-One or more paired Wall Connectors must be moved to a different circuit and disconnected (unpaired) from this Circuit Breaker Sharing Network.
+Consult your electrician to have one or more paired Wall Connectors moved to a different circuit and disconnected (unpaired) from this load sharing (circuit breaker sharing) network.